letsrockit/public/umfiyml0-senior-software-engineer-realtime-audio-video-streaming.md

   + Opus

 ### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted in this job description.
+You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is less than ideal.
+We understand that this is a suboptimal user experience.
 We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application ](http://localhost:3000/users/auth/github?job_id=umfiyml0-senior-software-engineer-realtime-audio-video-streaming) to be redirected to the private repo.
+Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=umfiyml0-senior-software-engineer-realtime-audio-video-streaming) to be redirected to the private repo.